 Send Assembly instructions to the serial port.
 Print out the disassembled code that is on the TEC in readable assembly language on the serial terminal.
-From and To address data is needed and input.
+From address and Length of data is needed for input.
+Use checkStartEnd to get length if using From/To address.